-We’ve finally arrived at peak outdoor drinking season.
-The nights are long, it’s not too hot, and the mosquitoes haven’t yet taken over.
-If you’re looking for some safe outside hangs, whether they’re festive gatherings around a pool, or intimate picnics under your favorite tree, pack up a couple of PA-made beverages to complete the party vibes.
+When summer’s winding down, it’s time to make the most of what remains of outdoor drinking season!
+If you’re planning some leisurely hangs before the season is over, whether they’re festive gatherings around a pool, or chill backyard barbecues, pack up a couple of PA-made beverages to complete the party vibes.
 Are you a beer drinker, cocktail fan or wine-lover (or all three — no judgement)?
 No matter what you find yourself reaching for when sipping in the sun, we encourage you to keep supporting your community’s distilleries, breweries, wineries and cideries!

 Here are five locally made PA beverages that are just right for all your al fresco imbibing needs:

 Faber, the affordable line of easy-drinking liquors from Theobald & Oppenheimer, is all about not taking cocktails too seriously.
 Its lineup includes a bunch of flavored vodkas, and each of them are gluten-free, five-times distilled, filtered through over 40 feet of activated charcoal, and made from all-natural ingredients.
 The flavors include grapefruit, pomegranate and cold brew (among others), but we’re fans of the orange vodka, which makes an amazing screwdriver for brunching, and mixes amazingly into a BBQ-ready, tiki-inspired punch, with pineapple and lime juice and mint simple syrup.
 Trumbauersville, PA